asreview/.github/profile/README.md

-## Welcome to the ASReview project, glad to see you here! :wave:
+## Welcome to the ASReview Universe 👋
 <p align="center">
 <img width="80%" height="80%" src="https://raw.githubusercontent.com/asreview/asreview-artwork/master/LogoASReview/SVG/GitHub_Repo_Card_Transparent.svg">
 </p>

-First things first, welcome to the ASReview organization!
-ASReview is a research project at Utrecht University, which uses state-of-the-art active learning techniques to solve one of the most interesting challenges in screening large amounts of text: there’s not enough time to read everything!
-ASReview LAB, **free and open source software** for screening large amounts of textual data in a smarter way 🤓, has **over 125k downloads ⬇️** and is being used amongst more than **100 organizations 🏛️**.
+First things first, welcome to the ASReview Universe 🪐.
+The ASReview Universe consists of many many things, but on the whole, it is a research project at Utrecht University, which uses state-of-the-art active learning techniques to solve one of the most interesting challenges in screening large amounts of text: there’s not enough time to read everything!
+Part of the universe is also ASReview LAB, **free and open source software** for screening large amounts of textual data in a smarter way 🤓, has **over 125k downloads ⬇️** and is being used amongst more than **100 organizations 🏛️**.

 ### 👐 Open Source

-The best part about ASReview?
+The best part about ASReview LAB?
 It is completely free, installed locally and open source:

 Open source means:
  - From fixing spelling mistakes to implementing your ideas, anybody can [contribute to the project](https://github.com/asreview/asreview/blob/master/CONTRIBUTING.md)!